Online Bidding FAQ

 How much will it cost me for a pick-up?

-Amoskeag Auction Co does not charge additional fees for pick-up, just like the many other services we offer as a part of our commission.
+Amoskeag Auction Company does not charge additional fees for pick-up, just like the many other services we offer as a part of our commission.
 There are NEVER any hidden or additional charges.
 We will merely incorporate you into one of our many cross-country runs and make the pick up at a mutually agreeable time.
 Missed a run?
-Not to worry, we do a lot of travelling, and chances are we will be through again fairly soon, and will keep you on our radar.
+Not to worry!
+We do a lot of traveling, and chances are we will be through again fairly soon, and will keep you on our radar.

 If I consign a modern firearm, and for some reason it doesn’t sell, can I just pick up the item and take it?

-I purchased a lot of parts in the silent auction, why do I need to do a background check?
+I purchased a lot of parts in the Timed auction, why do I need to do a background check?